klaudiosinani/klaudiosinani.github.io/src/content/blog/perpetual-struggle-of-best-practices-a-pragmatic-definition.md

 - **Enhanced Security**
     Protect software from vulnerabilities and risks.
 - **Seamless Onboarding**
-    Promote a shoallow learning curve for new members
+    Promote a shallow learning curve for new members
-- **Compiance/Auditability**
+- **Compliance/Auditability**
-    Easier alignment with regulatory requirements and stardards.
+    Easier alignment with regulatory requirements and standards.

 ### Cons